cmu-delphi/epidatr/README.md

 ## API Keys

-The Delphi API will soon require a registered API key for unthrottled queries.
+The Delphi API will soon require a (free) API key for full functionality.
 The `epidatr` client will automatically look for this key in the R option `delphi.epidata.key` and then from the environment variable `DELPHI_EPIDATA_KEY`.
 We recommend storing your key in `.Renviron` file, which R will read by default.